SHogenboom/BourdonVosTest/README.md

 I implemented a bug report button leading to a [google form](https://goo.gl/forms/eOf5efi0RSLs2xjr1).
 All throughout the experiment a small button will be available for the Experiment Leader to click on and report a bug.

-**WARNING** The form can currenlty only be completed by University of Amsterdam accounts due to allowing for screenshot file uploads.
+**WARNING** The form can currently only be completed by University of Amsterdam accounts due to allowing for screenshot file uploads.

 <H2 id="development"> Planned Developments </H2>

 Although the O-BVT meets the basic requirements, I have envisioned a few adjustments / functionalities that should be implemented in the future.

-1. The respondents data should be stored in an online datbase so that the normgroup data can grow with each participant.
+1. The respondents data should be stored in an online database so that the norm group data can grow with each participant.

 2. The test could be adjusted to meet the Bourdon Wiersma criteria (the adult version).
 This way, depending on the age entered in the demographics stage, either the Bourdon Vos (children) or Bourdon Wiersma (adults) is presented.